zlElo/YouTube-Downloader/README.md

 # YouTube-Downloader
 YouTube Downloader is a terminal based YouTube Video Downloader!
-You can download the videos in the highest resolution.
+You can download the videos in maximal HD Quality.

 Info: You can download the .py or the .exe file in the repository.